The1only/DroneBuildSystem/README.md

-On an empty Ubuntu 14.4 in the home directory of the user vagrant: mkdir solo-build-alt git clone https://github.com/OpenSolo/solo-builder sudo ln -s /home/vagrant/solo-builder/ /vagrant
+On an empty Ubuntu 14.4 in the home directory of the user vagrant:
+( I do not use vagrant, it just saved me time to have a user with that name as then all scripts run by default.)

+mkdir solo-build-alt
+git clone https://github.com/OpenSolo/solo-builder
+sudo ln -s /home/vagrant/solo-builder/ /vagrant